jonjamesjr/mscbio/README.md

 ## Installation

-You can install from github with:
+You'll need the `devtools` package installed.
+Then you can install from github
+with:

 ``` r
 install_github("jonjamesjr/mscbio")